 The goal of a topic cluster is to establish a website as a comprehensive resource on a particular subject, which can help it to rank well in search engines for related queries.

-Now that you have a good understanding of a topic cluster and how it works, I will walk you through my process for breaking down an article into multiple supporting cluster pages.
+Now that you have a solid grasp of topic clusters, I’ll guide you through my process for breaking down an article into multiple supporting cluster pages

 The Process of Converting Long-Form Content into a Topic Cluster